Gemba/skyscraper/docs/CLIHELP.md

 Read more about [each scraping module](SCRAPINGMODULES.md).

-### -t &lt;1-8&gt;
+### -t &lt;1-...&gt;

 Sets the desired number of parallel threads to be run when scraping.
 By default it is set to 4.
+You can not set this higher than the [ideal thread count](https://doc.qt.io/qt-6/qthread.html#idealThreadCount), which is usually the output of `nproc` on your system.

 !!! note

-    Some modules have maximum allowed threads.
+    Some scraping modules have maximum allowed threads.
 If you set this higher than the allowed value, it will be auto-adjusted.
+For gamelist creation runs you may set it to the maximum.

 **Example(s)**